plotly/public-health/tutorials/google-flu-trends.md

 ![Global Font](../screencasts/google-flu-trends/oklahoma-bar/global-font.png)

 To set the margins, select the *Margins and Padding* box and enter the values **0, 30, 50, 150, 0**, respectively.

 ![Margins](../screencasts/google-flu-trends/oklahoma-bar/margins.png)

 ##### 2.1.4.
 Axes
 To edit the axis titles, grid lines, and tick labels, navigate to the *Axes* tab.
-First, in the *Titles* remove the *x* title and then set the *y* axis title to **"Google Flu trends search volume index"**.
+First, in the *Titles* remove the *x* title and then set the *y* axis title to **Google Flu trends search volume index**.

 ![Axes Titles](../screencasts/google-flu-trends/oklahoma-bar/axes-titles.png)